catppuccin/tmux/docs/explanation/design.md

 First and foremost, this is a color scheme.
 Making colors work well takes precedence over other kinds of functionality.

+### History

+This plugin kept on growing essentially because no one was there to push back on changes that went against, for example, parts of the UNIX philosophy.
+This lead to a state where there were almost an infinite number of configuration options, and combining them in unique ways would almost certainly break something.
+Maintaining the options for everyone's setup was impossible, and fixing one bug would cause several others to appear.
+Eventually the addition of more and more things that didn't relate to colors, such as status line modules, took time away from getting the basics right.

+Moving forward, we will be trying to align with the philosophies listed below.
+This is in contrast to what the plugin has historically offered in terms of functionality.

 ### UNIX Philosphy

 1. Write programs that do one thing and do it well.